How do you anonymize a database? Is it enough to remove obviously identifiable data such as names and addresses?

 Re-identification can be subtle

 It can be surprisingly easy for data to make it possible to identify someone.
 For example, the combination of zip code, sex, and birthday is enough to identify 87% of people in the US.
 While it’s obvious that someone stating her zip code is giving away some amount of identifiable information, it is possible to leak identifiable information in more subtle ways.
 In one famous case study, anonymous movie ratings were combined with other publicly available information to eventually obtain medical records.

 We can help

 De-identification and re-identification are ultimately a matter of probability and statistics.
 Our education and experience are ideally suited for these projects.
-I have taught at several universities, worked as a statistician for the world’s largest cancer center, and have been an independent consultant for years.
-I have helped companies large and small protect the privacy of individuals while meeting their business needs.
+We have taught at universities, and worked as statisticians for biotech companies and research institutions.
+We have helped companies large and small protect the privacy of individuals while meeting their business needs.

 Tools and techniques

 Sometimes anonymization is simple: just remove certain data fields or restrict access to the data.
 Other times matters are more complex.
 Protecting privacy while keeping the value of the data may require secure hashing, encryption, or randomization.
 Intuitive decision making is inadequate in complex projects.
 There are mathematical frameworks that can guide you through such projects, helping you avoid unforeseen pitfalls.

 One way to preserve privacy is to add randomness to the data, making individual records private while maintaining statistical information.
 What kind of randomness should you add?
 How much?
 We can help with these questions.
 Small projects may need only simple randomization (or no randomization at all) while large, high-profile projects can use differential privacy for strong theoretical guarantees of privacy.

-I can help you protect user privacy while meeting your business needs.
+If you’d like a guide to help you through the complexity of anonymizing data, we can help you protect individual privacy while meeting your business needs.

 Trusted consultants to some of the world’s leading companies